• Get Started

 Trick To Painting Handles

 If you have a piece of styrofoam laying around or a box, use these to make your handles stand up while being painted.
 In the photo below, the handles are standing up on nails that were popped through the underside of the box, This gives you a better view of all the angles while spray painting.
-And you’ll get a smoother finish than if you have to paint one side, wait to dry, flip it, and paint the other side.
+And you’ll get a smoother finish than if you have to paint one side, wait to dry, flip it, paint the other side.
 Meaning no middle line of overlapping paint!
 I didn’t worry about this with the file name slots as only one side mattered.

 Drying Time Then Reassemble